ibm-cloud-docs/appid/authorization.md

   ```
   {: screen}

-**How are tokens set?**
+### How are tokens set?
+{: #set}

 Token configurations can be enabled and disabled through the App ID dashboard.
 For more information about your configuration options, check out [Managing tokens](/docs/services/appid/manageidp.html).
 </br>
 </br>